-Ear Pinning – Prominent Ear Reduction – Otoplasty Surgery
+Ear Pinning – Prominent Ear Reduction – Otoplasty Surgery in Melbourne VIC

 Ear pinning surgery or prominent ear reduction is known as Otoplasty surgery for children and adults.
-Our Plastic Surgeons do NOT offer earlobe repairs for perforated, stretched or torn earlobes.
+Our Plastic Surgeons do not offer earlobe repairs for perforated, stretched or torn earlobes.

 The Ear Pinning Procedure – Otoplasty Plastic Surgery